farshed/genius-lyrics-api/README.md

 	title: string;
 	artist: string;
-	apiKey: string;		// Genius developer access token optimizeQuery?: boolean; // Setting this to true will optimize the query for best results authHeader?: boolean; // Whether to include auth header in the search request. 'false' by default.
+	apiKey: string;		// Genius developer access token optimizeQuery?: boolean; // (optional, default: false) If true, Perform some cleanup to maximize the chance of finding a match authHeader?: boolean; // (optional, default: false) Whether to include auth header in the search request }
-}

 ```

-🚨 All properties in the options object are required except `optimizeQuery` and `authHeader`.
-If `title` or `artist` is unknown, pass an empty string.
+🚨 If `title` or `artist` is unknown, pass an empty string.

 ```
 type song {